 Theory Talks provides a forum for research fellows and visiting scholars of the Max Planck Institute to discuss questions relating to legal, political and moral theory.
-The seminars normally take place once a month, and will include a short introductory talk (15-30 minutes) followed by a general discussion.
-Each seminar will focus on a new publication, a classic text, a current development, or a work in progress by a fellow or visitor.
+The seminars normally take place once a month, and will include a short introductory talk (10-15 minutes) followed by a general discussion.
+Each seminar will focus on a new publication, a classic text, or a current development.
 All are welcome to participate in the discussions.

 For previous sessions, please check the archive.

 Fellows or visitors wishing to present in or to suggest a theme for a future edition of Theory Talks are warmly invited to contact firstname.lastname@example.org.

 The “Geographical Pivot of History” Revisited – On the Interplay of Geopolitics and International Law

 Geopolitics has (re-)emerged as both an explanatory pattern and analytical framework in contemporary international relations over the last years: phenomena such as shrinking ice masses in the Arctic or processes like gradual desertification have hence revived deliberations on the role and effects of (geographical) space(s) within international politics more broadly.